 The String Ensemble is a project based group at Westminster that plays in worship several times a year.
 Please rcontact Joseph Trucano for more information and to participate.

 Children & Youth Choirs

 The Westminster music program offers opportunities for children beginning age 3 through 12th grade.
 These musical ensembles run in tandem with education to nurture a lifelong desire to participate in worship and a faith community.
 Through the choir experience, children learn commitment, attachment, the content of the creeds and the fun of singing.
 The choirs give children a garden in which to grow and successfully express their praise.
 Being in choir pulls a young person into the immediacy of the worship situation and gives them an active role in that drama.
 Development of musical skills contributes to self-esteem and a fuller life experience.
-Read more about the music ensembles on the Families, Youth, and Children page, connect directly with Brad Ollmann, Director of Early & Middle Childhood Music, or Ryan LaBoy, Director of Youth Music.
+Read more about the music ensembles on the Families, Youth, and Children page, connect directly with Brad Ollmann, Director of Early & Middle Childhood Music.

 Associate Director of Music